 It does indeed still include coffee as the main ingredient, but it has been mixed in with functional mushrooms like lion’s mane, chaga and cordyceps, to naturally enhance your day.
 You can also check out these amazing mushroom supplements.

-There are many mushroom coffee products popping up in the UK, so let me take you through my favourites.
+Many mushroom coffee products are popping up in the UK, so let me take you through my favourites.

 - Mushrooms: Lion’s mane or chaga